 Not all earaches require serious medical attention.
 In most cases, earaches, though uncomfortable and inconvenient, can go away on their own without the need for any special care or medicine.
 Nonetheless, when you understand the causes and symptoms, you will be better equipped to handle ear pain and choose the right treatment.
 Thankfully, there are several earache remedies that can help alleviate the symptoms.
 These remedies include:

-4. Sleep positions: Certain positions can either make earache symptoms worse or better.
+Certain sleeping positions can either make earache symptoms worse or better.
 If you are experiencing an ear pain, you should not sleep on the side where you have the pain.
-Try to sleep with the affected ear raised or elevated – these two positions should reduce the pain and not aggravate it any further.
+Instead, try to sleep with the affected ear raised or elevated – these two positions should reduce the pain and not aggravate your ear infection any further.

 What about a home remedy for ear pain relief?

 Home remedies are quick and convenient but should not replace the advice from your own doctor.
 When something seems to feel different in your physical health – whether it’s your ears or any other part of your body – it’s important you make sure there is nothing seriously wrong.
 If you don’t see any improvements after trying certain home remedies for an earache, you should speak to your doctor about your symptoms.
 In most cases, an earache is a temporary issue that can go away with a little bit of care.
 However, if the symptoms get worse or you don’t see improvements after several days, you should definitely reach out to a healthcare professional.

 There are several practical things you can do to prevent earaches or ear infections.
 The first is to never poke the inside of your ear with an object like a q-tip.
 If an earache is a result of the flu, a flu shot could help with prevention.
 You can prevent pressure earaches by chewing gum before you board a plane and when the plane is about to descend.